Base 12: An Introduction

 So, 11A in base 12 = 168 in base 10.
 Simple, right?

-Though base 12 might be used more in the future than it is today, in all likelihood our use of the decimal system is likely to remain our global standard.
-Many opportunities remain for understanding and using the power of base 12, however.
-Our current systems of measurement, music, and timekeeping won’t be changing for the foreseeable future.
-That opportunity allows us to explore a deeper understanding of base 12 without needing to learn new kinds of notations or conversions.
+However, many opportunities still remain for understanding and using the power of base 12, as its use in measurement, music and timekeeping won’t be changing for the foreseeable future.
+This opportunity allows us to keep exploring base 12 and potentially get a deeper understanding of it as time goes, without needing to learn new kinds of notations or conversions.

 Explore Job Matches.